Trovemaster/Duo/docs/source/energies.rst

 computes the eigenspectrum using Multiple Relatively Robust Representations (MR).
 SYEVR might give better performance, although exact timings are system- and case-dependent.

+* `ASSIGN_V_BY_COUNT`

+The vibrational quantum number :math:`v` is assigned by counting the rovibronic states of the same `State`, :math:`\Lambda`, :math:`\Sigma` arranged by increasing energy.
+The corresponding `State`, :math:`\Lambda`, :math:`\Sigma` labels are defined using the largest-contribution approach (the quantum labels corresponding to the basis set contribution with the largest expansion coefficient).
+The keyword should appear anywhere in the body of the input file.
+The default is to use the largest-contribution
+approach also to assign the vibrational quantum number (no `ASSIGN_V_BY_COUNT`).